What Should I Do With UnFeatured Hubs?

 Take a look at your "My Account" page and note the symbol next to your UnFeatured Hub.

-- If it's a white circle with a black outline, your Hub has failed the QAP (Quality Assessment Process).
+- If it's a white circle with a black outline, your Hub has failed the QAP.

 - If it's a half moon symbol, your Hub passed the QAP but isn't getting enough traffic.

 If your Hub has failed the Quality Assessment Process, then obviously, you need to revise it so it gets through that process next time - but how?
-It's not always clear why the Hub has failed QAP.
+It's not always clear why the Hub has failed.
 Here are some basic elements to check:

 Grammar and Spelling - Copy your Hub into a word-processing program and run grammar and spelling checkers over it, if you're not confident.

-Images - You must have at least one image, and make sure all your images are legal and properly attributed (if you're not sure, read my Hub on how to get photos from Flickr).
+Images - You must have at least one image.
+Make sure all your images are legal and properly attributed (if you're not sure, read my Hub on how to use photos).

 What do you do with UnFeatured Hubs?See results without voting